zac-poe/deployer-dynamodb-indexing-processor/readme.md

 If `aws.kinesis.metrics.enabled` is set to true the credentials used need to include write permissions for AWS CloudWatch. `aws.kinesis.metrics.level` must be a value from `NONE`, `SUMMARY` or `DETAILED`.

+In order to support delete events from DynamoDB the stream must be configured to include the old image of the records.

 ```yaml
 aws:
   credentials: